-Transmission tower height and easement
+Transmission tower height, clearance and easement

-How high will the towers be?
-ED DOCUMENT The height of the towers will vary based on engineering and other requirements.
-The proposed 220kV towers between Bulgana and the new terminal station to the north of Ballarat will be between 40 and 60m high and the 500kV towers between the new terminal station to the north of Ballarat and the expanded terminal station at Sydenham will be between 60 and 80m high.
+How high will the 500kV towers be?

+The height of the towers will vary based on engineering and other requirements.
+The 500kV towers proposed between the new Bulgana terminal station and the Sydenham terminal station will be between 60 and 80m high.

 The height of transmission towers is governed by the Electricity Safety (General) Regulations 2019.
 Regulations for transmission tower design and maintenance requirements have improved since the initial construction of transmission towers in Victoria to respond to learnings from natural disasters, fire and other unplanned events.

 Transmission towers and their associated footings and wires are designed to meet the requirements of AS/NZS 7000:2016 Overhead Line Design, which outlines the engineering requirements for the structural integrity of the towers.
 The height of each tower is designed to ensure that minimum electrical safety distances are achieved between each wire, each wire and the ground, and each wire and any objects that may traverse the ground underneath.
 Further factors including agricultural land use and equipment heights, visual and landscape considerations, or native vegetation can also influence tower heights provided all minimum safety clearances are maintained.

 Transmission towers are fitted with an approved anti-climbing device at approximately 3m above the ground, and safety signage is placed on all towers.

 How far above the ground will the conductors (wires) be?

 The height of the conductors above the ground will vary depending on a number of factors including the height of the towers, how far apart the towers are, terrain and where in the span between towers the measurement is taken.
 In each span between towers, the conductors will typically be closest to the ground in the middle of the span due to the sag in conductors between the towers and will be highest above the ground closest to the towers which support the conductors.

 The Electricity Safety (General) Regulations 2019 govern the minimum distances above the ground (clearance) the conductors must be.
 These clearances allow for thermal expansion, the required electrical safety separation and sufficient height for vehicles and equipment to work beneath the transmission line.
 Electric and magnetic field levels are also considered when designing the tower and conductor heights.

-The typical minimum distances from the conductors to the ground proposed for the project are: - For the 220kV section 9.2m to ground traversable by vehicles, such as an access track or through a farm paddock. - For the 500kV section 15m to ground traversable by vehicles, such as an access track or through a farm paddock.
-Closer to the towers, the distance from the conductors to the ground will be higher, ranging between approximately 29 to 37m in both the 220kV and 500kV sections.
+As a result of community feedback, the Western Renewables Link 500kV double circuit overhead transmission line has been designed with a minimum distance of 15m from the conductors to ground traversable by vehicles, such as an access track or through a farm paddock.

+Closer to the towers, the distance from the conductors to the ground will be higher, ranging between approximately 29 to 37m.

 The minimum clearances proposed for the project are greater than the minimum distances required by the regulations in some areas to improve land use and farming opportunities within the easement.
 Any increase in tower heights is however being balanced against other impacts, such as visual and landscape impacts.

 Minimum height clearances are typically used as the basis for activities permitted in the easement, however easement terms will be discussed with each landholder individually.

-Information about activities permitted within the easement is available in the Landholder Guide on the project website, Resources page.
+Information about activities permitted within the easement is available in the Landholder guide: Easement safety and permitted activities on the project website, Resources page.

 What are ground wires?

 Ground wires are installed above the conductors (wires) to provide protection from faults and lightning.
 When lightning strikes the ground wire, the power in the strike is directed safely into the ground through the ground wire and towers.
 One or more of the ground wires may have a fiber optic core within the cable to provide communications between substations.
-Minimum conductor height clearances DOCUMENT